 According to Hacker Noon “The Github repository statistics reveal that 1002 contributors have committed 7,971 times in 45 branches with 124 releases.
 In addition, it is also the 14th most starred repository on Github.”

-Apart from code reusability, it allows you to preview results right away beside offering ready-to-apply elements, thus shortening the developing time considerably.
+Apart from code reusability, it allows you to preview results right away besides offering ready-to-apply elements, thus shortening the developing time considerably.
 It also gives you access to certain great native functionalities like accelerometer and camera.
 The result it renders is a high-quality native-like user interface.

 Bigwigs like, Facebook Ads Manager, Airbnb, Bloomberg, and UberEats have been using React Native for their mobile apps.